-Zinc is a brittle metal and has a relatively low melting point of 419 °C (787 °F), resists corrosion, is ductile and malleable, and is highly soluble in copper.
+Zinc is a brittle metal with a relatively low melting point of 419 °C (787 °F), resists corrosion, is ductile and malleable, and is highly soluble in copper.
 Zinc and zinc alloys are used in the form of coatings, castings, rolled sheets, drawn wire, forgings, and extrusions.
-Other uses of zinc are as a major constituent in brassesm nickel-silver alloys, typewriter metal, soft and aluminium solder, and commercial bronze.
+Other uses of zinc are a major constituent in brass nickel-silver alloys, typewriter metal, soft and aluminium solder, and commercial bronze.

-Alloys of zinc with small amounts of copper, aluminium, and magnesium are useful in die casting as well as spin casting, especially in the automotive, electrical, and hardware industries.
-Zinc alloys have low melting points, require relatively low heat input, do not require fluxing or protective atmospheres.
+Alloys of zinc with small amounts of copper, aluminium, and magnesium are useful in die casting and spin casting, especially in the automotive, electrical, and hardware industries.
+Zinc alloys have low melting points, require relatively low heat input, and do not require fluxing or protective atmospheres.
 Because of their high fluidity, zinc alloys can be cast in much thinner walls than other die castings alloys, and they can be die cast to tighter dimensional tolerances.
 These zinc alloys are marketed under the name Zamak.
-The name zamak is an acronym of the German names for the metals of which the alloys are composed: Zink (zinc), Aluminium, Magnesium and Kupfer (copper).
-The low melting point together with the low viscosity of the alloy makes possible the production of small and intricate shapes.
+The name Zamak is an acronym of the German names for the metals of which the alloys are composed: Zink (zinc), Aluminium, Magnesium, and Kupfer (copper).
+The low melting point and the low viscosity of the alloy make possible the production of small and intricate shapes.

 As a coating, zinc provides corrosion protection for iron and steel (galvanized steel).
-Coating of steel constitutes the largest single use of zinc, but it is used in large tonnages in zinc alloy castings, as zinc dust and oxide, and in wrought zinc products.
-Galvanized steel is just plain carbon steel that has been coated with a thin zinc layer.
-The zinc protects iron by corroding first, but zinc corrodes at much lower rates than do steel.
+Steel coating constitutes the largest single use of zinc, but it is used in large tonnages in zinc alloy castings, as zinc dust and oxide, and in wrought zinc products.
+Galvanized steel is just plain carbon steel coated with a thin zinc layer.
+The zinc protects iron by corroding first, but zinc corrodes at much lower rates than steel.
 In the event the underlying metal becomes exposed, protection can continue as long as there is zinc close enough to be electrically coupled.
 After all of the zinc in the immediate area is consumed, localized corrosion of the base metal can occur.
-Galvanized construction steels are the most common use for galvanized metal, and hundreds of thousands of tons of steel products are galvanized annually worldwide (sheet metal, fences, screen, screws, etc.).
+Galvanized construction steels are the most common use for galvanized metal, and hundreds of thousands of tons of steel products are galvanized annually worldwide (sheet metal, fences, screens, screws, etc.).

 Brass – Copper-Zinc Alloy

-Nickel silver, known also as German silver, nickel brass or alpacca, is a copper alloy with nickel and often zinc.
-The usual formulation is 60% copper, 20% nickel and 20% zinc.
+Nickel silver, also known as German silver, nickel brass, or alpaca, is a copper alloy with nickel and often zinc.
+The usual formulation is 60% copper, 20% nickel, and 20% zinc.
 For example the alloy C75700 contains 63.5 to 66.5% of Cu, 11.0 to 13.0% of Ni, 0.05% Pb max, 0.25% Fe max, 0.5% Mn max, and balance of Zn.
-UNS C75700 nickel silver 65-12 copper alloy has good corrosion and tarnish-resistance, and high formability.
+UNS C75700 nickel silver 65-12 copper alloy has good corrosion and tarnish resistance and high formability.
 Nickel silver is named due to its silvery appearance, but it contains no elemental silver unless plated.
-Nickel silver alloys are used for decorative applications, jewellery, model making, musical instruments (e.g.,, flutes, clarinets), flutes ball point refills, screws, rivets and fishing rods, test probes.
+Nickel silver alloys are used for decorative applications, jewelry, model making, musical instruments (e.g.,, flutes, clarinets), flutes ballpoint refills, screws, rivets and fishing rods, and test probes.

 Zamak – Zamak 3

 Zamak is a family of alloys with a base metal of zinc and alloying elements of aluminium, magnesium, and copper.
-Alloys of zinc with small amounts of copper, aluminium, and magnesium are useful in die casting as well as spin casting, especially in the automotive, electrical, and hardware industries.
-Zinc alloys have low melting points, require relatively low heat input, do not require fluxing or protective atmospheres.
+Alloys of zinc with small amounts of copper, aluminum, and magnesium are useful in die casting as well as spin casting, especially in the automotive, electrical, and hardware industries.
+Zinc alloys have low melting points, require relatively low heat input, and do not require fluxing or protective atmospheres.
 Because of their high fluidity, zinc alloys can be cast in much thinner walls than other die castings alloys, and they can be die cast to tighter dimensional tolerances.
 These zinc alloys are marketed under the name Zamak.
-The name zamak is an acronym of the German names for the metals of which the alloys are composed: Zink (zinc), Aluminium, Magnesium and Kupfer (copper).
-The low melting point together with the low viscosity of the alloy makes possible the production of small and intricate shapes.
+The name Zamak is an acronym of the German names for the metals of which the alloys are composed: Zink (zinc), Aluminium, Magnesium, and Kupfer (copper).
+The low melting point and the low viscosity of the alloy make possible the production of small and intricate shapes.

 For example, Zamak 3 (ASTM AG40A), or Zinc Alloy 3, is the most widely used zinc alloy in the zinc die casting industry and is usually the first choice when considering zinc for die casting for a number of reasons.
 It provides the best overall combination of strength, castability, dimensional stability, ease of finishing, and cost.